Kdockerfiles/astral/README.md

 }
 ```
 * If webserver is outside Docker, should add port forwarding (e.g. `-p "9000:9000"`) and volume mount (e.g. `-v /my/statics/dir/:/var/www/html/public/`) to Docker command.

+# Notes
+* It is switched to use SQLite as DB backend.
+* Dockerfile currently contains an ad-hoc patch that disables automatic stars cache invalidation.